contensis/docs-management-http/key-concepts/validations.md

 # Validations
 Validations allow you to control the content which is entered within a field.
 Each validation has a set of properties which are described in more detail below.
-A common property across all validators is the message.
+A common property across all validations is the message.
 Messages are optional on validations and if not specified, a default validation error message is returned from the API.

 ## Content validations
 When creating, updating or publishing an entry, if a field has been populated then the value will be evaluated against the following validations.
 If the field hasn't been populated then the validation is ignored.
 This is to allow for partial completion of an entry when saving.